Reproduce

 Debugger CLI Access

-To enter the debugger CLI while the system is running on the Safety Island:
+To enter the SCP-Firmware debugger CLI while the system is running on the Safety Island:

 • Press Ctrl-e in the terminal_uart_si_cluster0 tmux window.